Notes from the Heart of Europe

 Down home in Prague and Rakovník

-Bluegrass has found an unlikely home, and avid following, in the Czech Republic.
+Bluegrass has found an unlikely home, and an avid following, in the Czech Republic.
 The music’s emergence in Central Europe places it within an increasingly global network of communities built around bluegrass activities.

 Publication of this book is supported in part by grants from the Andrew W. Mellon Foundation and the L. J. and Mary C. Skaggs Folklore Fund.